EnemigoPython/table_reader/README.md

 # table_reader
-A quick HTML table reader I cooked up using ChatGPT
+A quick HTML table reader I cooked up using ChatGPT.

+## about
 Use this simple tool to import table HTML (just the `<table>...</table>` bit).
 This tool will index it & provide search functionality.

 Only tested so far on the example table (blender cheat sheet).